spite/ccapture.js/README.md

 The library supports multiple export formats using modular encoders (`CCFrameEncoder):

-- `CCWebMEncoder` usses [Whammy.js](http://antimatter15.com/wp/2012/08/whammy-a-real-time-javascript-webm-encoder/) to create a WebM movie
+- `CCWebMEncoder` uses [Whammy.js](http://antimatter15.com/wp/2012/08/whammy-a-real-time-javascript-webm-encoder/) to create a WebM movie
+- `CCPNGEncoder` and `CCJPEGEncoder` export PNG and JPEG files in a TAR file, respectively
 - `CCGIFEncoder` uses [gifjs](http://jnordberg.github.io/gif.js/) to create animated GIFs
-- `CCFFMpegServerEncoder` uses [ffmpegserver.js](https://github.com/greggman/ffmpegserver.js) to generate video on the server

-Forks, pull requests and code critiques are welcome!
+- `CCFFMpegServerEncoder` uses [ffmpegserver.js](https://github.com/greggman/ffmpegserver.js) to generate video on the server Forks, pull requests and code critiques are welcome!

 #### Using the code ####